luizrsilveira1/streaming-bandwidth-calculator/README.md

 calculator.help()
 ```

-This library uses `"type": "module"` in package.json to work correctly on Node.js and front-end.
-This means that you need to use import instead of require.

 #### Help:

 `index.html` and `example.js` are unnecessary files, provided as an exemple of how to use this library on your front-end project.